 2.1.1 Participants

-For the English version, 40 native English speakers were recruited through Amazon’s Mechanical Turk crowd-sourcing service.
+For the English version of the experiment, 40 native English speakers were recruited through Amazon’s Mechanical Turk crowd-sourcing service.
 For the German version, 40 German native speakers were recruited through Clickworker’s crowd-sourcing service.
 Both groups were compensated for their participation.

 2.1.2 Materials and procedure

 Participants rated the probability of a state of affairs p given a piece of evidence e by adjusting a slider on a scale with endpoints labeled “impossible” and “absolutely certain.”
 On each trial, participants first saw the following context sentence: “Imagine that you are at home.”
-Then the evidence e for p was shown, e.g., “Dinner is usually ready around 6pm.
+Then the evidence e for p was shown, for example, “Dinner is usually ready around 6pm.
 You look at the clock and it is 6pm.”
-Finally, participants were asked about the probability of p, e.g., “How likely is it that dinner is ready?” and adjusted the slider accordingly.
+Finally, participants were asked about the probability of p, “How likely is it that dinner is ready?” and adjusted the slider accordingly.
 There were four different states of affairs p that appeared in the “How likely is it that p?” frame:

 (9) a. it is raining